molgenis/molgenis-r-armadillo/cran-comments.md

 Remove test dependency on arrow C library which caused Package Check ERRORs on r-patched-solaris-x86 and r-oldrel-macos-x86_64.
+I got an email asking to correct this.

 ## Test environments
 * local R installation, R 4.0.3